yuhko-msft/microsoft-graph-docs/api-reference/beta/api/temporaryaccesspassauthenticationmethodconfiguration-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove changes made to the[temporaryAccessPassAuthenticationMethodConfiguration](../resources/temporaryaccesspassauthenticationmethodconfiguration.md) by reverting the policy to its default configuration.
+Remove changes made to the [temporaryAccessPassAuthenticationMethodConfiguration](../resources/temporaryaccesspassauthenticationmethodconfiguration.md) by reverting the policy to its default configuration.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).